yaronn/test-creep/README.md

 ## What is selective test execution?

-It means running just the relevant subset of your tests instead of all of them.
-For example, if you have 200 tests, and 10 of them are related to some feature, then if you make a change to this feature you should run just the 10 tests and not the whole 200. test-select automatically chooses the relevant tests based on [istanbul](https://github.com/gotwarlost/istanbul) code coverage reports.
+Selective test execution means running just the relevant subset of your tests instead of all of them.
+For example, if you have 200 tests, and 10 of them are related to some feature, then if you make a change to this feature you should run only the 10 tests and not the whole 200. test-select automatically chooses the relevant tests based on [istanbul](https://github.com/gotwarlost/istanbul) code coverage reports.
 All this is done for you behind the scenes and you can work normally with just Mocha.

 For more information visit [my blog](http://webservices20.blogspot.com/) or [my twitter](https://twitter.com/YaronNaveh).